grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # distributors, queriers and rulers.
 # The CLI flags prefix for this block configuration is: ingester.client
 [grpc_client_config: <grpc_client>]

-circuit_breaker:
-  # (experimental) Enable circuit breaking when making requests to ingesters
-  # CLI flag: -ingester.client.circuit-breaker.enabled
-  [enabled: <boolean> | default = false]

-  # (experimental) Max percentage of requests that can fail over period before
-  # the circuit breaker opens
-  # CLI flag: -ingester.client.circuit-breaker.failure-threshold
-  [failure_threshold: <int> | default = 10]

-  # (experimental) How many requests must have been executed in period for the
-  # circuit breaker to be eligible to open for the rate of failures
-  # CLI flag: -ingester.client.circuit-breaker.failure-execution-threshold
-  [failure_execution_threshold: <int> | default = 100]

-  # (experimental) Moving window of time that the percentage of failed requests
-  # is computed over
-  # CLI flag: -ingester.client.circuit-breaker.thresholding-period
-  [thresholding_period: <duration> | default = 1m]

-  # (experimental) How long the circuit breaker will stay in the open state
-  # before allowing some requests
-  # CLI flag: -ingester.client.circuit-breaker.cooldown-period
-  [cooldown_period: <duration> | default = 10s]
 ```

 ### grpc_client